ruiyotabby/unicafe-redux/README.md

 # Unicafe Redux

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a unicafe project which uses redux